 - Respond to supplier enquiries about invoice and payment status.

 That’s a lot of activity performed by a lot of different people.
-And in most organisations, much of that activity is still done in an unstructured manner using paper, fax, email.
-That means a lot of inefficiency, many opportunities for human error, and very little process standardisation or control.
+And in most organizations, much of that activity is still done in an unstructured manner using paper, fax, email.
+That means a lot of inefficiency, many opportunities for human error, and very little process standardization or control.